Boghead (bastle): Conservation

 The bastle site was listed as a scheduled monument in 1970, meaning that it is today protected under the Ancient Monuments and Archaeological Areas Act 1979.
-The bastle itself is has been a Grade II listed building since 1988.
+The bastle itself has been a Grade II listed building since 1988.
 This offers it protection under the Planning (Listed Buildings and Conservation Areas) Act 1990.
 Boghead has been subject to a small amount of restoration work by the Forestry Commission.

 The site is significant as fewer than 300 bastles survive, with many seeing subsequent modification and continued use.
 Consequently, bastles that survive in a relatively unmodified form are "nationally important".
 The Boghead site survives "reasonably well", while the bastle's quenching hole is a rare feature.
 Boghead's significance is strengthened by the fact that several other bastles survive in the vicinity, offering an important site for enhancing archaeological and historical knowledge of early modern Northumberland life.

 The site is accessible as part of the Tarset Bastle Trail.
 Katie Gatens, who wrote about the route for The Sunday Times in 2020, evoked Boghead as "a bastle slumped in the long grass, finally conquered by thick moss".